 DIY Staircase Gallery Wall—Part 2

 As summer winds down, I finally completed a do-it-yourself project I started at the beginning of the season—a DIY staircase gallery wall.
-I had a gallery wall of sorts there before, but everything was hung a bit haphazardly.
+I had a photo wall of sorts there before, but everything was hung a bit haphazardly.
 This time, I took careful measurements and used my new Cigman CM-S02 Laser Level to get everything straight and looking nice!
 I think it came out looking great!
-I just used frames I already had for my gallery wall, but if you put a gallery wall together, you might want to think about the kind of frames you choose.
-You could choose matching wood-toned ones or all black Continue reading...
+I just used frames I already had for my gallery wall, but if you put a photo wall together, you might want to think about the kind of frames you choose.
+You could choose matching wood-toned ones or all black or Continue reading...

 How to Make a Staircase Gallery Wall – Part One